-&lt;sup>6 For Serres, landscapes are those of the world and the universe, those inhabited by the living, the genetic ones of cells and molecules, the organic ones of flora and fauna, the cultural or historical ones; each different, but, together, isomorphic, according to a continuity of natural world and cultural world.
+5 For Serres, landscapes are those of the world and the universe, those inhabited by the living, the genetic ones of cells and molecules, the organic ones of flora and fauna, the cultural or historical ones; each different, but, together, isomorphic, according to a continuity of natural world and cultural world.

-&lt;sup>7 Serres, in a sleight of hand with words, to which he is particularly prone, hopes for and points to, in his cosmist perspective of return to things, the slippage, the overlapping, the coincidence between causes (cause) and chose (thing), an expression of the intent to divest de-realizing approaches of attention to causes, to turn/adhere instead to the cause(made)-thing.
-Cf. Serres, 2014.
+6 Serres, in a sleight of hand with words, to which he is particularly prone, hopes for and points to, in his cosmist perspective of return to things, the slippage, the overlapping, the coincidence between causes (cause) and chose (thing), an expression of the intent to divest de-realizing approaches of attention to causes, to turn/adhere instead to the cause(made)-thing (Serres, 1989).

-&lt;sup>8 Serres locates the source of language in the rhythms and pathways of nature, in the original background noise (noise, cacophony of multiple forms of energy-informational exchanges in which stones, rivers, animals, etc., are involved) of the universe, from which genealogically emerges primarily music, as said universal, pan-semiotic language, from which precisely human language springs, from which scientific knowledge derives (cf. Serres, 2024).
+7 Serres locates the source of language in the rhythms and pathways of nature, in the original background noise (noise, cacophony of multiple forms of energy-informational exchanges in which stones, rivers, animals, etc. are involved) of the universe, from which genealogically emerges primarily music, as said universal, pan-semiotic language, from which precisely human language springs, from which scientific knowledge derives (Serres, 2011b).
 These positions in a certain way echo, as well as in many other places in Serres' work, in the close of Adichats!
-(Adieu!), in which Serres (2020, pp. 201-202) expresses his three main regrets: not having been able to be an explorer because the Earth has already been fully explored; not having had the chance to be a composer, since music evokes meanings other respect than words and syntax; not having had the courage, in his youth, to become a cloistered monk, since silence restores a universe of which language and music only hatch two or three dimensions.
+(Adieu!)
+(Serres, 2020, pp. 201-202) in which Serres expresses his three main regrets: not having been able to be an explorer because the Earth has already been fully explored; not having had the chance to be a composer, since music evokes meanings other respect than words and syntax; not having had the courage, in his youth, to become a cloistered monk, since silence restores a universe of which language and music only hatch two or three dimensions.

-indeed, of whose sets of singularities can thus be grasped, expressed, and left to emerge beauty and capability of making beauty.
+indeed, of which sets of singularities can thus be grasped, expressed, and left to emerge beauty and capability of making beauty.

-The detection of human language in its claims to uniqueness, as a defining, dividing, and exclusivist aptitude is thus inter-implicated with its relativization as one of the many different forms of language emerging from a universal language (music) as well as with the manifestation of the cogency of its reduction to silence, that is, to that expansive, liberating, unifying dimension (Serres, 2014, pp. 224-228) that, as such, (re)leads to the world, in a process of participation from within and of bodily aesthetic collaboration in which the beauty of landscapes emerges, in the sense that the world emerges and is recognized as a mixture, a variegated complex of singularities, "beautiful" and agentively making "beauty".
+The detection of human language in its claims to uniqueness, as a defining, dividing, and exclusivist aptitude is thus inter-implicated with its relativization as one of the many different forms of language emerging from a universal language as well as with the manifestation of the cogency of its reduction to silence.
+That is, to that expansive, liberating, unifying dimension (Serres, 1989, pp. 224-228), that, as such, (re)leads to the world, in a process of participation from within and of bodily aesthetic collaboration in which the beauty of landscapes emerges, in the sense that the world emerges and is recognized as a mixture, a variegated complex of singularities, beautiful and agentively making beauty.

-A thing, moreover, that does not mean making birds, wind, or sea artists, but rather recognizing artists as birds, wind, sea, i.e., letting emerge/participate in the (artistic) agency of the world.
-Hence, as I will say, singing the beauty of landscapes comes to be ultimately singing on the part of landscapes the beauty and capacity to make beauty; and thus, for the human, to sing as landscapes do, to intercept, to share, bodily, this beauty and this making of beauty in the context of a processing (reception, emission, preservation, transmission) of information proper to all entities, and diverse only quantitatively.
+A thing, moreover, does not mean "making" birds, wind, or sea artists, but rather recognizing artists as birds, wind, sea, i.e., letting emerge/participate in the (artistic) agency8 of the world.
+Hence, as I will say, "singing" the beauty of landscapes comes to be ultimately singing on the part of landscapes, the beauty and capacity to make beauty.
+Similarly, for the human, to sing as landscapes do, means intercepting and sharing this beauty and making beauty in the context of a processing of information proper to all entities, and diverse only quantitatively.